Luci Baines Johnson: Marriages and children

 On August 6, 1966, Johnson married Air National Guardsman Patrick John Nugent (b.
 1943) in front of 700 guests at the National Shrine of the Immaculate Conception in Washington, D.C.
 The wedding was broadcast on television (drawing 55 million viewers) and was featured on the August 19, 1966, cover of Life magazine.

+Through her first marriage, Johnson has four children: Patrick Lyndon (b.
+1967), Nicole Marie (b.
+1970), Rebekah Johnson, and Claudia Taylor (b.
+1976).

 The couple later divorced, and the marriage was annulled by the Catholic Church in August 1979.

 On March 3, 1984, she married Ian J. Turpin (b.
 1944), a Scottish-born Canadian financier.
 He is president of LBJ Asset Management Partners at LBJ Ranch.
 Through that marriage, she has a stepson.

 Health issues

-In April 2010, Johnson was diagnosed with Guillain–Barré syndrome (also known as Landry's paralysis), an autoimmune disorder affecting the peripheral nervous system.
+In April 2010, Johnson was diagnosed with Guillain–Barré syndrome (also known as Landry's paralysis), an autoimmune disorder affecting the peripheral nervous system listed on the federal government's vaccine injury table.
 She was flown to the Mayo Clinic in Rochester, Minnesota, to begin treatment.
 Johnson returned to Austin in May 2010.
 Her doctor called her case "less severe than usual," and she experienced a full recovery.